- Submit paper or electronic forms P46 (car)

 - Check for new advisory fuel rates

-Issue: Details of company cars provided to employees for the previous quarter should be provided to HMRC using form P46(car).
+Issue: Details of employees being provided with or ceasing to be provided with company cars for the previous quarter should be provided to HMRC using form P46(car).
 These details are usually submitted electronically.
 The completed online form can, however, be printed out and submitted in paper form to HMRC by the relevant date.
 This method cannot be used for replacement vehicles.

 Onshore & offshore employment intermediaries – quarterly reports

 Issue: Employment intermediaries are required to make quarterly reports to HMRC.
-The quarterly reports for the quarters to 5 October 2018 and 5 January 2019 are due by 5 November 2018 and 5 February 2019 respectively.
-These reports require a considerable amount of information regarding all workers provided to their clients and related payments where the intermediary, or their payroll operator, did not operate PAYE.
+The quarterly reports for the quarters to 5 January 2019 and 5 April 2019 are due by 5 February 2019 and 5 May 2019 respectively.
+These reports require a considerable amount of information regarding all workers provided to their clients, including those operating via personal service companies (PSC), and related payments where the intermediary or their payroll operator did not operate PAYE.